Anyon braiding on a fractal lattice with a local Hamiltonian

 The required tunneling phases are controlled via projection of two counterpropagating light potentials from the top and bottom of the lattice, respectively, with both beams running orthogonal to the lattice axes.
 The first laser acts as a light sheet onto the atoms from one direction and does not require high-resolution capabilities.
 Then, through the high-resolution objective, one can project a second light-based potential with a phase and amplitude pattern mapped onto it via a SLM~\cite{Greiner_holographic}.
 In this way, one can engineer the local tunneling properties by carefully configuring the system so that light is present only between the adjacent lattice sites where tunneling is desired.
 If the resolution of the objective is high enough such that the point-spread function of the projection system is comparable to (or smaller than) the distance between lattice sites (see, e.g., the system in Ref.~\cite{Alberti_high_NA}), one can project these light potentials onto the lattice with minimal crosstalk between sites.
 Even in the presence of small amounts of crosstalk, the SLM-generated light field can readily be modified such that the desired field amplitudes and phases are generated at each lattice site.
 Finally, given that crosstalk is small, SLMs can also be used to project (again through the high-resolution objective) the local trapping potentials required for anyon generation and exchange.

-\textit{Conclusions}--- We have constructed a local Hamiltonian that shows topological braiding on both the Sierpinski carpet, which is itself a fractal lattice, and a square lattice.
-The proposed Hamiltonian is found to lead to a larger energy gap between the topological ground state and the first excited state on the fractal lattice with $64$ sites and $4$ particles than that on a square lattice of the same size.
-We have also found that the fractal lattice enhances the robustness of the braiding properties of the topological state against the effects of disorder.
-We hypothesize that this enhancement is due to the different non-integer scaling dimension that characterises the fractal lattice, and future research in this direction is warranted.
-We have proposed an experimental implementation of the local model introduced here with ultracold atoms in optical lattices.
-The experimental realization of the local model studied allow for the consideration of different geometries of the lattice, including different fractal lattices that could support topological order.
+\textit{Conclusions}--- We investigated hardcore bosons hopping on square lattices and lattices related to the Sierpinski carpet in the presence of a magnetic field that penetrates the lattice sites.
+We proposed an experimental implementation of the local model introduced here with ultracold atoms in optical lattices.
+The experimental realization of the local model studied allows for the consideration of different geometries of the lattice, including different fractal lattices.

+Adding trapping potentials and exchanging them adiabatically on a $12\times12$ square lattice along a path that does not enclose an area, the wavefunction acquired a phase that differed by more than one half in units of $\pi$ for different choices of the trapping potentials.
+From this we concluded that even larger system sizes are needed to judge whether the model is topological or not on a square lattice, but this is beyond the capabilities of the exact diagonalisation methods utilised.
+For patches of the Sierpinski carpet, we found that the particle density tends to accumulate at regions of the lattice that locally look similar to a two-dimensional square lattice.
+As fractional quantum Hall states tend to have uniform densities in the bulk, this might suggest that the states on the carpet are not topological.

+We have shown that for future explorations of the construction of other local Hamiltonians that could support topological quasiparticles, it is critical that one should aim for ground states with high particle densities across a large connected region of the lattice.
+This will make the construction of consistent paths to calculate the statistical phase simpler.
+Future research on which local properties of a Hamiltonian can most impact the extent of quasiparticles and allow for their generation across large regions of two-dimensional lattices would be fruitful.